Top Gun Anthem: Other uses

 The theme was used in Bollywood movie Darr.

 The theme was played on organ as an intro to "Don't Need a Gun" during Billy Idol's Whiplash Smile tour.
+When Steve Stevens does his guitar solos during Billy Idol concerts, he often plays part of the Anthem during the solos.

+In the 2024 film The Garfield Movie, the theme plays as Garfield calls a swarm of delivery drones to surround a train.

 A similar tune was found in the 1988 Amiga flight simulator F/A-18 Interceptor.

 Rapper T.I. sampled the guitar riff for his song "Big Things Poppin'."

 On July 3, 2008, Activision released a free downloadable version of the "Top Gun Anthem" covered by Steve Ouimette for both the PlayStation 3 and Xbox 360 versions of Guitar Hero III: Legends of Rock.

 A remixed version of the song is featured as the official soundtrack for the Top Gun: Maverick DLC in Ace Combat 7: Skies Unknown, alongside "Danger Zone".